ybouncer/bokehproject/README.md

 # bokehproject
-It's a django website which running Bokeh for data visualization
+It's a Django website using Bokeh for Dataviz